fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ## General rules
 - Regular bullet points listed under each day is what you need to READ BEFORE CLASS.
-- All work that isn't directly linked to is in our [our Group Library page](https://www.zotero.org/groups/1647225/food-tech-society-unm/library).
+- All work that isn't directly linked to is in [our Zotero library](https://www.zotero.org/groups/1647225/food-tech-society-unm/library).
 See the syllabus home page for instructions on gaining access.
 - Submit all work via Learn before midnight the day it's listed.
 Don't worry about a few minutes, but I expect to have them (and will start grading them) early the next morning.